Efficient MCMC Sampling with Dimension-Free Convergence Rate using ADMM-type Splitting: Quantitative Results on the Bias of the Approximate Model

-As we can see by comparing the results, SGS has a significantly smaller bias both in total variation, and Wasserstein distances, suggesting a higher order approximation.
+SGS has a significantly smaller bias than ULA both in total variation, and Wasserstein distances, suggesting a higher order approximation.
 Indeed the bias is $\mathcal{O}(\rho^2)$ for 1-Wasserstein and total variation distances for SGS, while it is $\mathcal{O}(\rho)$ for both distances for ULA.
-The key reason why we have been able to provide these bounds is that we have access to a quite explicit form of the stationary distribution for SGS (via convolutions, see Proposition \ref{prop:convcharacterization}), while there is no such explicit form available for ULA.
+This means that SGS can be seen as a discretization of the Langevin diffusion, whose stationary distribution is significantly less biased compared to ULA.
+The key reason why we have been able to provide these bounds is that we have access to a quite explicit form of the stationary distribution for SGS (see Equation \ref{eq:Urhodef} and Proposition \ref{prop:integrability_ergodicity}), while there is no such explicit form available for ULA.
 Another valuable property of SGS in the single splitting case is that the posterior mean of $\marginal$ is the same as the posterior mean of the target $\pi$, since $\marginal$ is formed by the convolution of $\pi$ and a Gaussian.

-A disadvantage of SGS compared to ULA is that in order to implement it, we need to be able to choose the step size $\rho^2$ sufficiently small (typically $\mathcal{O}(1/d)$ such that rejection sampling for the variables $\bz_i$ becomes feasible, see Proposition \ref{prop:rejectionsamplingcomplexity}).
-The multiple splitting scheme alleviates this requirement to $\mathcal{O}(1/d_i)$, hence allowing for significantly larger step sizes, while at the same time maintaining a bias bound comparable to the single splitting case (see Table \ref{table:equivalents}).
+Finally, we would like to highlight that SGS in the single splitting case can be used to sample from $\pi$ without adding any bias by considering the marginal distribution of $\bz$ under $\Pi_{\rho}(\btheta,\bz)$ (which equals $\pi$) instead of $\pi_{\rho}(\btheta)$ \citep{pmlr-v134-lee21a,Liang2021}.
+We do not consider this alternative since our primary focus is on the multiple splitting scenario where this exact sampling approach is not possible.

-\subsection{Illustrations on a toy Gaussian model}
+\subsection{Illustrations on a Toy Gaussian Model}

 We perform a sanity check of the tightness of the upper bounds derived in Section \ref{subsec:results} on a toy Gaussian model for which a closed-form expression is available for both $\pi_{\rho}$ and the considered statistical distances.
 The target distribution is chosen as a scalar Gaussian